-The Ounce’s CBD Nano Drops (coming soon) are broad spectrum.
+The Ounce’s CBD Nano Drops contain a broad spectrum cannabinoid profile.

 Isolate refers to a type of CBD that is isolated from the rest of the compounds in the cannabis plant.
 After CBD concentrate is extracted and separated from the rest of the compounds in the plant.
 Isolate then undergoes an additional process to extract remaining waxes, terpenes, or cannabinoids.
 This creates a CBD product that tests as high as 99% pure CBD.

 Firstly, it’s important to know that no spectrum profile is inherently better than the others.
 In fact, there are many factors that should play into one’s choice of cannabis spectrum.
 Your unique body chemistry, weight, lifestyle, as well as history with other substances can influence the way you react to different profiles.

 Additionally, The Entourage Effect, which holds that cannabinoids such as THC, CBD, CBG and CBN, along with the hundreds of other compounds, terpenes included, are meant to work together.
 It is generally accepted that the entire cannabis plant works best for our health, not just a single compound.